tina-may/paraphrases/README.md

 OUTPUT CSV:
 The script outputs a csv to stdout with the canonical utterances and paraphrases together along with their respective labels and some information showing how the paraphrase had been generated.
 For example:
-	postmates_04,usage of postmates,get_pattern_chunks,what is the usage of postmates In this case "usage of postmates" was generated as a chunk parse (chunks defined in patterns_json argument)
+	postmates_04,usage of postmates,get_pattern_chunks,what is the usage of postmates In this case, "usage of postmates" paraphrase was generated as a chunk parse (chunks defined in patterns_json argument) extracted from the sentence "what is the usage of postmates".